hundeo:

 Origin & History

-Where exactly the poodle comes from is not clear.
+The exact origin of the poodle is not clear.
 The FCI officially states France as the country of origin.
-However, the name Poodle is probably a derivation from the old German word.
-The word stands for puddle and means splash.
-He got the name from his former work as a hunting dog.
+However, the name poodle is probably a derivation of the old German word "puddeln", which means to puddle or splash.
+The name comes from its earlier use as a hunting dog.

 The poodle was a hunting and retrieving dog.
-Especially for retrieving ducks and other waterfowl he was used at that time.
-Today's poodle hairstyles are also derived from that time.
+It was mainly used to retrieve ducks and other waterfowl.
+Today's poodle hairstyle also dates from this time.
 The coat was shorn very short on the hindquarters and legs to make the dog lighter in the water.
-At the same time, it was offered more freedom of movement when swimming.
-In the chest area, on the other hand, it remained longer so that the important organs such as the heart and lungs remained warm.
+At the same time, it had more freedom of movement when swimming.
+In the chest area, on the other hand, it remained longer to keep the important organs such as the heart and lungs warm.

-Allegedly, the poodle was also used as a herding dog for a time.
-However, there is no clear evidence for this, except for a mention from the middle of the 16th century.
-Presumably, the poodle was bred in Germany and France.
+For a time, the poodle is also said to have been used as a herding dog.
+However, apart from one mention from the middle of the 16th century, there is no clear evidence of this.
+The poodle was probably bred in Germany and France.

-The poodle has a similarity with the barbet.
-Therefore, it is believed that the poodle originated from crosses with this breed.
-Spanish water dogs may also have contributed to the creation of the Poodle.
-It is said that the origin of all poodle-like breeds is in Spain.
+The poodle is very similar to the Barbet.
+It is therefore assumed that the poodle originated through crossbreeding with this breed.
+Spanish water dogs may also have contributed to the development of the poodle.
+The origin of all poodle-like breeds is believed to be in Spain.

-For a long time there was no breed standard for poodles.
-However, they have been kept for several hundred years as hunting and companion dogs.
-Already in the Middle Ages, the poodle was appreciated.
-He was a popular companion dog of the nobility throughout Europe.
+For a long time, there was no breed standard for poodles.
+However, they have been kept as hunting and companion dogs for several hundred years.
+The poodle was already prized in the Middle Ages.
+It was a favorite companion dog of the nobility throughout Europe.

-It was not until the 19th century that the poodle was purposefully bred to conform to a breed standard.
-At that time, only two sizes existed: the King Poodle and the Small Poodle.
-Only later were the other sizes and different color varieties bred.
-In time, these were also included in the breed standard by the FCI.
+It was not until the 19th century that the poodle was specifically bred according to a breed standard.
+At that time, there were only two sizes: the standard poodle and the small poodle.
+It was only later that other sizes and different color varieties were bred.
+Over time, these were also included in the breed standard by the FCI.

-The special thing about the different sizes of poodles is that they were created exclusively from pure breeding and not by crossing other breeds.
-Therefore, poodles are the same both in appearance and temperament, regardless of their size.
+The special thing about the different poodle sizes is that they have been created exclusively through pure breeding and not through crossbreeding with other breeds.
+Therefore, all poodles, regardless of their size, are the same in appearance and character.